1-20 of 1059 items from 2013 « Prev | Next »

 After unveiling a star-studded poster yesterday, a new trailer for Wes Anderson's The Grand Budapest Hotel has arrived online, which serves the dual purpose of introducing the many characters, as well as showing off the film's hugely impressive ensemble cast.

-Among the name set to appear in the film are Ralph Fiennes, F. Murray Abraham, Mathieu Amalric, Adrien Brody, Willem Dafoe, Jeff Goldblum, Harvey Keitel, Jude Law, Bill Murray, Ed Norton, Saoirse Ronan, Jason Schwartzman, Lea Seydoux, Tilda Swinton, Tom Wilkinson, Luke Wilson and newcomer Tony Revolori.
+Among the name set to appear in the film are Ralph Fiennes, F. Murray Abraham, Mathieu Amalric, Adrien Brody, Willem Dafoe, Jeff Goldblum, Harvey Keitel, Jude Law, Bill Murray, Ed Norton, Saoirse Ronan, Jason Schwartzman, Lea Seydoux, Tilda Swinton, Tom Wilkinson, Owen Wilson and newcomer Tony Revolori.

 "The Grand Budapest Hotel tells of a legendary concierge at a famous European hotel between the wars and his friendship with a young employee who becomes his trusted protégé.
 The story involves the theft and recovery of a priceless Renaissance painting, the battle for an enormous family fortune and the slow and then sudden upheavals that transformed Europe during the first half of the 20th century. »